brain-tools/brain-xai-benchmark/readme.md

 ## Upfront Note
 This project was computationally very demanding.
 Many steps required multiple days of runtime on an HPC cluster with a high degree of parallelization.
 This made building an automated end-to-end pipeline impractical.

 Instead, the repository consists of a set of scripts and notebooks that must be run in the correct order to reproduce the results.
-The pipeline is divided into numbered stages, described below.
+The pipeline is divided into numbered segments, described below.

 ---